 As the summer approached in 2005, CM Punk signed a contract with WWE.
 Punk notoriety within the wrestling had grown.
 He was the symbol of the alternative of what WWE were offering.
 Smaller in size, with tattoos and piercing, he was nothing like you would see on RAW and SmackDown at the time.
 It was this summer that his popularity peaked, and the original summer of Punk begun.

-In a massive surprise, Punk pinned Austin Aries to win the Ring of Honor World Championship at Death Before Dishonour III.
-This match was portrayed as his farewell match in ROH, but to everyone’s amazement and surprise, Punk had captured their world championship
+In a massive surprise, Punk pinned Austin Aries to win the ROH World Championship at Death Before Dishonour III.
+This match was portrayed as his farewell match in ROH.
+But to everyone’s amazement and surprise, Punk had captured their world championship

 With the fans cheering him, Punk used a promo to turn on the crowd and left with the championship.
-At the next show, he appeared in the ring and informed everyone that he does intend on going to WWE and will take the Ring of Honor World championship with him.
+At the next show, he appeared in the ring and informed everyone that he does intend on going to WWE.
+Add to that he will take the Ring of Honor World championship with him.
 A different personality from Punk was exemplified by signing his WWE contract in the ring on the ROH Championship.
-This is also the same period that Punk starts to use the Living Colour song ‘Cult of Personality,’ which has become synonymous with Punk and his character.With Punk promising to leave with the belt, it was Mick Foley who convinced him that he needed to defend the championship and did so.
+This is also the same period that Punk starts to use the Living Colour song ‘Cult of Personality’.
+It has become synonymous with Punk and his character.With Punk promising to leave with the belt, it was Mick Foley who convinced him that he needed to defend the championship and did so.
 It was James Gibson who pinned Punk to win the championship.
 The original summer of Punk ended when Punk had his last match for ROH in his hometown of Chicago, losing to Colt Cabana in a two out of three falls match.
 Punk spoke about his original Summer of Punk.

 “I field a phone call one day, I took a job, and I told Gabe and he was like, ‘What are we going to do?’
 Well, fortunately, it was going to leak and that’s a good thing.
 You have to think outside the box a lot of times.
 Knowing it was going to leak and the way people think, what they didn’t realize is I said, ‘I’ll sign, but I need to work the rest of my dates.’
 They used to be good about that, letting people finish dates.